 A Level Performance

-East Durham College’s sixth form, ED6, has been listed as the best in the country for boosting academic results in 2018.
+East Durham College’s sixth form, ED6, has had a 100% pass rate over the last five year (2016-2020) and in that time was listed as the best in the country for boosting academic results in 2018.

-Out of 101 general further education colleges across the country, ED6 Sixth Form was found to have the highest value-added score, +0.37, significantly higher than the national average of -0.08.
+Out of 101 general further education colleges across the country, ED6 Sixth Form was found to have the highest value-added score, +0.37 in the 2018 results, significantly higher than the national average of -0.08.